-Our results in 2011/12 were good with 68% of students achieving 5+ A-C GCSE grades including English and Mathematics.
-This was 11% above last year's national average.
+Our results in 2012/13 were good with 68% of students achieving 5+A-C GCSE grades of A-C including English and Mathematics.
+This was significantly above last year's national average.

-Sixth Form results were good with 71% of A2 students achieving A-C grade and 99% passing at A-E. The majority of our Sixth Form students were able to go to their first choice of institution as a result and all students leaving achieved a positive destination.
+Sixth Form results were good with 75% of A2 students achieving A-C grade and 100% passing at A-E. The majority of our Sixth Form students were able to go to their first choice of institution as a result and all students leaving achieved a positive destination.
+Progress measures for students in the school indicate strong performances in English and Maths